-(viii) Impairment of financial assets from 1 September 2018
+(vii) Impairment of financial assets

 For financial assets measured at amortised cost, the Fund measures the expected credit losses to determine the loss allowance required to be recognised.
 Financial assets measured at fair value are not subject to the expected credit loss assessment.